-1. There were made three field trips with three sampling days each (6 hours/day in the average), covering three different seasonal moments: a dry and rainy season transition (May), a rainy season peak (July) and a dry season peak (September).

-2. Boats of 7 m in length were used, roofed or not, but that allow at least one observer at no less than 2.5 m over sea level, with 75 hp motors and no less than three observers.

-3. Six transects of 6 Km each, were surveyed perpendicular to the coast, between the Mouth of the Matina River (Transect 1) and the Mouth of the Cieneguita River (Transect 6).
+- 1. There were made three field trips with three sampling days each (6 hours/day in the average), covering three different seasonal moments: a dry and rainy season transition (May), a rainy season peak (July) and a dry season peak (September). - 2.
+Boats of 7 m in length were used, roofed or not, but that allow at least one observer at no less than 2.5 m over sea level, with 75 hp motors and no less than three observers. - 3.
+Six transects of 6 Km each, were surveyed perpendicular to the coast, between the Mouth of the Matina River (Transect 1) and the Mouth of the Cieneguita River (Transect 6).
 Each transect began at approximately one kilometer from the coast.
-To go from one transect to another, it was ran a straight diagonal between the end of one transect and the beginning of the following (Altmann 1974).

-4. Additionally, a daily "extra transect" was made between the first and the last transects but parallel to the coast.
-On the other hand, observations were made during the runnings between one transect and another which were used to reinforce the data collected in the transects sampling (Krebs 1985).

-5. During the transect sampling, it was taken a temperature measure ( $\pm 1$ m underwater), it was qualitatively calculated the luminosity, the Beaufort Index and each species of Cetacean observed in an approximate range of 100 m each side of the transect, positioning each sighting with a GPS.
-In each sighting point it was also measured the superficial temperature (Shane 1994).

-6. In each sighting it was also determine the number of individuals per species (group size) and when possible, the sex and qualitative age stage of each individual.
-It also was gathered behavioral information of the animals sighted (Würzig & Würzig 1979, Shane 1994).

-7. On each transect, usually when half of it had been sampled, it was made an average of 4 minutes of sub-aquatic recordings.
-This was made to reinforce the sighting effort and to determine the levels of oceanic noise.

-8. For the identification of species, besides the experience of the researchers, there were used field guides for the identification of Marine Mammals (Jefferson et al. 1994, Shirihai & Barrett 2004).

-9. Given the low number of sightings, no particular statistic test was used, other than average, percentages and frequencies.
+To go from one transect to another, it was ran a straight digonal between the end of one transect and the beginning of the following (Altmann 1974). - 4.
+Aditionally, a daily "extra transect" was made sbetween the first and the last transects but parallel to the coast.
+On the other hand, observations were made during the runnings between one transect and another which were used to reinforce the data collected in the transects sampling (Krebs 1985). - 5.
+During the transect sampling, it was taken a temperature measure ( $\pm$ 1 m underwater), it was qualitatively calcualted the lunminosity, the Beaufort Index and each species of Cetacean observed in an approximate range nof 100 m each side of the transect, positioning each sighting with a GPS.
+In each sighting point it was also measured the superficial temperature (Shane 1994). - 6.
+In each sighting it was also determine the number of individuals per species (group size) and when possible, the sex and qualitative age stage of each individual.
+It also was gthered behavioral information of the animals sighted (Würzig & Würzig 1979, Shane 1994). - 7.
+On each transect, usually when half of it has beeb sampled, it was made an average of 4 minutes of subaquatic recordings.
+This to reinforce the sighting effort and to determine the levels of oceanic noise. - 8.
+For the identification os species, besides the experience of the rsearchers, there were used field guides for the identification of Marine Mammals (jefferson et al. 1994, Shirihai & Barrett 2004). - 9.
+Given the low number of sightings, no particular statistic test was used, other than average, percentages and frequencies.